Coexistence with Wildlife Policy

 Pets are Part of the Family

 Wildlife exists throughout Broomfield, even in residential neighborhoods.
 Unattended pets can be seen as prey or "fair game."
-Those coyotes, foxes, owls, hawks, and eagles don't discern between a cute, cuddly pet
+Those coyotes, foxes, owls, hawks, and eagles don't discern between a cute, cuddly pet...and prey!

 To avoid conflicts between wildlife and pets, here are some pointers: